Clichés and cultural icons in Percival Everett’s fiction

 © Publications Electroniques de l’ERIAC, 2015.

-URL : http://eriac.univ-rouen.fr/cliches-and-cultural-icons-in-percival-everetts-fiction/
+URL : https://eriac.univ-rouen.fr/cliches-and-cultural-icons-in-percival-everetts-fiction/